 The County is preparing a new Environmental Justice (EJ) Element for the Sonoma County General Plan in accordance with Senate Bill 1000 (2016).
 The EJ Element will identify low-income communities that are disproportionately affected by environmental burdens ("EJ Communities") and adopt environmental justice strategies into the General Plan to advance health in these communities and across Sonoma County.
-The County is preparing the EJ Element simultaneously with the ongoing General Plan Safety Element update, both of which are anticipated to be complete by the end of 2024.
+The County is preparing the EJ Element simultaneously with the ongoing General Plan Safety Element update, both of which are anticipated to be adopted in summer 2025 after Planning Commission review.
 The County is developing environmental justice objectives, policies, and implementation measures to address the following topics: